mhowe21/SEORefactor/README.md

 ## Project Details

-In this project we added search optimization features to an example website.
+In this project, we added search optimization features to an example website.
-Below is the user story and the acceptance criteria for the project.
+Below are the user story and the acceptance criteria for the project.

+### User Story
 > AS A marketing agency
 > I WANT a codebase that follows accessibility standards
 > SO THAT our own site is optimized for search engines

+### Acceptance Criteria
 > GIVEN a webpage meets accessibility standards
 > WHEN I view the source code
 > THEN I find semantic HTML elements